dotnet/source-build/Documentation/leak-detection.md

 There's no change in source-build operation in poisoning mode during the build.

+**Note**: During the build of the source-build-reference-packages repository (regardless of poisoning mode), reference packages have the ```System.Reflection.AssemblyMetadataAttribute("source", "source-build-reference-packages")``` attribute injected into their respective reference assemblies.
+This attribute is looked for after the build as part of the poisoning mode.

 ## After the build

 After the build, the CheckForPoison task is run on the source-build output directory.
-It again unpacks any archives and packages recursively, and checks for all three kinds of markers injected before the build.
+It again unpacks any archives and packages recursively, and checks for the three kinds of markers injected before the build and the source-build-reference-packages attribute added during the build.
 It then writes out a [report](poison-report-format.md) that details everything that was found.